Wednesday, 27 August 2014

 Water reaches its maximum density at 4°C and that's why ice floats.
 This is vital to aquatic life because a floating sheet of ice provides thermal insulation: Large bodies of water do not freeze solid and sea creatures stay warm enough under a frozen surface.
 Freshwater organisms also survive under a surface sheet of ice.

-• The planet spins and its rotation is stabilized by a non-rotating moon, ensuring that most of Earth's surface gets some sunshine all year.
+• Earth spins and its rotation is stabilized by a non-rotating moon, ensuring that most of Earth's surface gets some sunshine all year.
+(Only the poles are in darkness is winter>)

-• Like a 'thermal blanket', our atmosphere makes almost all places inhabitable on Earth, even when there is no sunlight.
+• Like a 'thermal blanket', our atmosphere makes almost all places inhabitable on Earth, even when there is no sunlight (i.e. in winter at the poles.)
 Heat is retained in the atmosphere by carbon that is belched from volcanoes.
-Therefore, air is warm enough to breathe even in the polar regions in winter.
-In contrast, on our moon it is 273°C colder in the 'night'.
-(The atmosphere also shields us from more than one form of solar radiation that is harmful to life.)
+Therefore, air is warm enough for us to breathe, even in the coldest regions.
+In contrast on our moon, it is 273°C colder in the 'night'.
+(The Earth's atmosphere also shields us from more than one form of solar radiation that is harmful to life.)

-• Earth has a molten core that spins and creates a magnetic field which shields our atmosphere from solar winds.
-(Earth's smaller 'sister', Mars has lost most of her atmosphere because her core is much less active now and generates a weaker magnetic shield.)
+• Earth has a molten core that spins and creates a magnetic field, which shields our atmosphere from solar winds.
+(Earth's smaller 'sister', Mars, has lost most of her atmosphere because her core is much less active now and it generates a weaker magnetic shield.)

-• Earth's axial tilt gives rise to seasons while orbiting the sun: Warm seasons loosen up frozen ocean surfaces at the poles, and currents then move nutrients to support phytoplankton in other geographical areas (e.g. Nutrient-bearing water moves northward from Antarctic depths in Summer and supports algal blooming where that water wells up against the south-west African coast.)
+• Earth's axial tilt gives rise to seasons while orbiting the sun: Warm seasons loosen up frozen ocean surfaces at the poles, and currents then move nutrients to support phytoplankton in other geographical areas (e.g. Nutrient-bearing water moves northward from Antarctic depths in summer, and there is algal blooming where that water wells up against the south-west African coast.)
 Seasonality adds dynamics to the oceans which receive energy from the sun.

 • ........